-29.2 Faculty Appeals Committee - Jurisdiction
+27.2 Faculty Appeals Committee - Jurisdiction

-- 29.2.1 The jurisdiction of the Faculty Appeals Committee shall comprise all academic decisions concerning progress, assessment or award other than decisions taken in respect of proceedings under the Code of Discipline which is contained in Section XXXIV, the Complaints Procedure which is contained in Section XXXI or the Procedure for Determining Fitness to Practise which is contained in Section XXXVI. - 29.2.2 The Committee shall not have authority to alter an academic decision.
-If relevant factors are raised by the appeal which should have been made known to the Board of Examiners or which the Board failed to take into account, the Committee shall instruct the Board to reconvene to reconsider the assessment.
-Where the Board after reconsideration of the issues raised in the appeal retains its original decision, the Dean of the Faculty shall decide whether the recommendation of the Board should be accepted or rejected. - 29.2.3 The Committee shall not have authority to permit the resubmission of a thesis for a degree by research where a Committee of Examiners following due process, has recommended rejection of the thesis or resubmission for a lower degree.
-If the appeal reveals failure on the part of a Department or a Faculty to meet the standards set by the Code of Practice for Postgraduate Research Degrees, the student may raise a complaint under the Complaints Procedure contained in Section XXXI of the University Calendar Committee.
+- 27.2.1 The jurisdiction of the Faculty Appeals Committee shall comprise all academic decisions concerning progress, assessment or award other than decisions taken in respect of proceedings under the Code of Discipline which is contained in Section XXXII, the Complaints Procedure which is contained in Section XXIX or the Procedure for Determining Fitness to Practise which is contained in Section XXXIV. - 27.2.2 The Committee shall not have authority to alter an academic decision.
+If relevant factors are raised by the appeal which should have been made known to the Board of Examiners or which the Board failed to take into account, the Committee shall instruct the Board to reconvene to reconsider the assessment. - 27.2.3 The Committee shall not have authority to permit the resubmission of a thesis for a degree by research where a Committee of Examiners following due process, has recommended rejection of the thesis or resubmission for a lower degree.
+If the appeal reveals failure on the part of a Department or a Faculty to meet the standards set by the Code of Practice for Postgraduate Research Degrees, the student may raise a complaint under the Complaints Procedure contained in Section XXIX of the University Calendar.

-29.3 Lodging an Appeal
+27.3 Lodging an Appeal